 $ fixed issues related to cve-2014–3704 nse script

-There was an issue#902related to malfunctioning of the cve2014–3704 script.
+There was issue #902 related to the malfunctioning of the cve2014–3704 script.
 That was a very typical issue.
 When this script was executed against a vulnerable server, a false output was generated.
-I tried exploiting the vulnerable server using Metasploit, it was successful but when I tried to exploit it using the Nmap script there was a failure.
-I compared the code of Metasploit and Nmap scripts and both looked like the same.
+I tried exploiting the vulnerable server using Metasploit, and it was successful but when I tried to exploit it using the Nmap script there was a failure.
+I compared the code of Metasploit and Nmap scripts and both looked the same.

 I thought there might be an issue with the way the packets were sent by the POST request in Nmap.
 I started to intercept the packets of both Metasploit and Nmap separately while exploiting the server using Wireshark.
 I observed that Nmap packets were crafted in a different format compared to Metasploit.
-I tried very hard for one complete week trying to figure out why the post data sent by both the tools are different.
-After a week, I got a hacker on the Metasploit IRC channel answering my question and I resolved the issue with sending the request.
+I tried very hard for one complete week trying to figure out why the post data sent by both tools are different.
+After a week, I got a hacker on the Metasploit IRC channel to answer my question and I resolved the issue by sending the request.

 $ enhancement made to cve-2014–3704 nse script